-Writing reviews for dance music albums right now is in hiatus.
-Reviewers are in a strange position lately.
-On one hand there is the pressure that comes from the labels who don’t like their releases being labelled as bad or mediocre.
-This is quite understandable in the current economic situation.
-On the other hand there is the social media giving everyone the opportunity to be critic of everything and most of the people easily stick to the masses’ opinion rather then forming their own.
-There is also another reason why it’s getting harder to write about dance music and it’s like an elephant in the room – albums in this industry are mostly treated as tools for acquiring more press coverage and therefore more gigs.
-This is not news, but today is more obvious than ever.
-Sometimes the heavily promoted album feels so insincere to the point of a general lack of soul.
+Writing album reviews for dance music right now is in hiatus.
+Reviewers nowadays are in strange position – on one hand there is the pressure from labels, who actually prefer their release not to be reviewed, rather than the release being labelled as bad or mediocre.
+This is understandable in the current economic situation in which labels operate – less risk – more chances to make profit.
+On the other hand, in the reality of social networks as a way we all consume the internet everyone is a critic.
+Sometimes people easily prefer to go with the opinion of the masses rather than rely on media’s opinion.
+There is also another reason why it’s getting harder to write about dance music and it’s like an elephant in the room – albums in this industry are mainly treated as tools for acquiring more press coverage and therefore more gigs.
+This is not news but it’s getting more obvious than ever.
+Sometimes the heavily promoted album feel so insincere to the point that there is a general lack of soul.

-Luckily we decided to try to revive our duty as reviewers with KiNK’s second LP – Playground out November 3rd on Gerd Jansen’s Running Back label.
-In a tech breakdown of the album for Mixmag, KiNK admits that he had the epiphany in which direction the sound will go after some heavy jamming in his studio.
-This really explains the title in every way, because when you listen to it you can feel the raw energy of his live sets, with a little studio polish and some sonic deviations for the 4×4 format here and there making the whole venture a bit more sophisticated and executed in a very playful way at the same time.
-And when you say it like that it looks kinda obvious, but actually it’s more honest than obvious.
+Luckily we have an opportunity to try to revive our duty as reviewers with the release of the second album from KiNK a.k.a the Bulgarian producer Strahil Velchev which kinda require our attention as Bulgarian outlet.
+The LP is called Playground and this time is released for the influential label Running Back owned by Gerd Jansen.
+In a tech breakdown for the album for Mixmag, KiNK admits that he had the epiphany in which direction the sound will go after some heavy jamming in his studio.
+This really explains the title in every way, because when you listen to it you can feel the raw energy of his live sets, with a little studio polish and some sonic deviations for the 4×4 format here and there to make the whole affair a bit more sophisticated.
+The whole thing sounds like it’s executed in a very playful way.
+Written like this it’s sounds kinda obvious, but actually we find it more honest than obvious.

-We know that Strahil have a sweet tooth for some poppy productions and his collaborations with his girlfriend, the amazing Rachel Row, proved that already.
-Yet he stay away from the temptation to create something that eventually is going to show him in a different, more pop-oriented light.
-We admit that the LP format is a good way to please exactly this temptation, but honestly, most of the dance music artists fall graciously in such endeavors.
-We saw many examples of producers trying to do something which totally deviates from their original dancefloor sound often resulting in easy to forget productions or ones that mostly relate on featuring artists and vocalists.
-Despite our hero had a real diva in his sleeve who can spice up every tune in the album, all we can hear from her is a very effective vocal hook in the glorious track Samodiva (a mythical female creature from the Bulgarian folklore).
+We know that Strahil have a sweet tooth for some poppy productions – his collaborations with his girlfriend, the amazing Rachel Row proved that already.
+Yet he stay away from the temptation to create something which will eventually show him in a different more pop-oriented light.
+We admit that the album format is a good opportunity to exercise that, but honestly most of the dance music artists fall graciously in this affair.
+We saw many mediocre examples of artists trying to do something which totally deviates from their original dancefloor sound.
+The result often is easily forgettable productions which heavily relate on featuring artists and vocalists.
+Well, our hero had a diva in his sleeve who can spice up every tune in the album, but all we can hear from her is very effective vocal hook in the the glorious Samodiva (Samodiva is a mythical female creature from the Bulgarian folklore).

-KiNK manages to deliver an album which checks in every way – it has some intellectual pretence with it’s ups and downs, mixed with some “Made in Sofia” electronica, without deviating sharply from the dancefloor productions which made him relevant in the first place.
-His honest approach to the LP format once again wins our like and approval of his artistry.
+KiNK manages to deliver an album that checks in every way – it has some intellectual pretence with it’s highs and lows, mixed with some “made in Sofia” electronica, without deviating sharply from the dancefloor productions that made him relevant in the first place.
+His honest approach to the album format once again wins our like and approval of his artistry.